drocheam/miol-reng-tools/README.md

+# miol-reng-tools
-# `miol-reng-tools` - Tools for Reverse Engineering Multifocal Intraocular Lenses
+## Tools for Reverse Engineering Multifocal Intraocular Lenses

 This is the repository of the project *Reverse Engineering of Multifocal Intraocular Lenses Using a Conventional Confocal Microscope* that was conducted as research seminar at the TH Köln in WS 2020/21.